ayhem18/Towards_Data_Science/Machine_Learning/Uni_ML_course_notes/assignments/assignment_1/report.md

 * Ordinal Encoding: a simple encoding that does not increase the size of the data.
 Yet, it also introduces a main challenge: imposing an order on data with no inherited order.
 Many countries appear more than once assigned with different classes
 * Target Encoding: generally defined as replacing the categories with a value computed out of the target variable.
 I grouped the data by area, and calculated the mean of 'f4' for the corresponding group.
 Areas that do not appear in the non-NaN data are replaced with the median of 'f4' over all values.

-I experiemented with these 3 encodings and The predictions were better with ***Target Encoding***.
+I experiemented with these 3 encodings.
+Target Encoding resulted in smaller mean squared errors with most of the models.
+Thus, ***Target Encoding*** was deemed most suitable for numerically representing the 'var3' column.
 The practical results aligned with the theoretical expectations.

 ## Imputing 'var4'
 The models considered for the sub-regression problem are: